superfly/docs/reference/private-networking.html.md

 Wrote WireGuard configuration to 'basic.conf'; load in your WireGuard client
 ```

 We suggest you name your saved configuration with the same name as the peer you have created.
-Add the extension `.conf` to ensure it can will be recognized by the various WireGuard apps as a configuration file for a tunnel.
+Add the extension `.conf` to ensure it will be recognized by the various WireGuard apps as a configuration file for a tunnel.
 Note that the name (excluding the `.conf` extension) shouldn't exceed 15 characters since this is the maximum length for an interface name on Linux.

 ##### Dealing with Defaults